www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Fix missing top level file access in dev mode.
+  -> Add target files to project file system, in order to have access to the top level files, as these are sometimes imported from different folders.
+  See `net.splitcells.network.hub/projects/net.splitcells.network.hub`.
+  This was tested on `gel.editor`.
+Now this has to be done for the rest as well.
+    * [x] Use unified local file system integration provider and not 2 different version in DevDistroCell and personal website.
+    * [x] Provide correct top level files.
+Currently, the README of the Dem project is the README of `network.hub` project.
+This only happened in none dev mode for now.
+    * [x] Fix CONTRIBUTING etc.
+    * [x] Remove copy of top level files at the jars' top level resources folder.
 * [x] Disable GitHub's CI as it is not needed anymore.
 * [o] Consider using SWT for Java application.
 The JavaFX version is broken, as Javascript does not seem to work anymore.
   -> SWT has binding issues in Linux, which require a certain Linux setup to work for and is therefore not acceptable.